 Examples of STSL pay run calculations

-The amount of STSL deducted in a pay run depends on the pay run's frequency.
+The amount used when calculating the STSL amount in a pay run depends on the pay run's frequency.
 You can access the ATO STSL tax tables here based on the applicable pay frequency:

-The examples provided below use a fortnightly pay frequency and include an employee who is an Australian resident for tax purposes, is claiming the tax free threshold and has an STSL debt for the 19/20 FY.
-The examples provided are based on 'positive' earnings.
+The examples provided below are based on 'positive' earnings.
 However, take note that if earnings or any other components affecting STSL calculations apply in the pay run as a negative, the negative earnings will also be taken into account when calculating STSL (ie they will reduce the STSL debt).
 As per existing practice with PAYG calculations, we do not calculate negative STSL in the pay run.
 If your employee's earnings are negative (due to a reversal, for eg), you will then need to manually adjust the employee's PAYG and apply a negative PAYG/STSL amount.

 Example 1: Pre-tax deductions that are not salary sacrifice super